 Piggybacking off my previous edition of this same topic and continuing from there, in a world where the NXT brand had its own Money in the Bank ladder matches, how would the women’s division fair and what would happen with those superstars?

-As mentioned before, keep in mind that this doesn’t factor in the current plans for TakeOver: Chicago, nor is this my personal preference of what would happen, but, rather, how I imagine WWE would go about doing things.
+As mentioned before, keep in mind that this doesn’t factor in the current plans for TakeOver: Chicago, nor is this my personal preference of what would happen.
+Rather, this is how I imagine WWE would go about doing things.

 List of Competitors

 While the men’s division has around 30 people to pick from, the women’s division isn’t nearly as spacious, with only 10 women on the true roster at the moment.

 The live event crew essentially doubles that, but for no reason in a situation like this, as there’s no way someone like Jessie Elaban or Xia Li would get one of the 8 spots over the people on the main roster.

 Also, since we’re excluding 2 women from the mix to get down to the 8, the most logical way to do that is to make Shayna Baszler exempt, as she’s already the champion, and to take out whoever her challenger would be.

 Since this is all theoretical, that other person is up for speculation and manipulation, but it’s safe to say that with recent booking, it would likely be either Dakota Kai or Nikki Cross, and since Cross is getting the match at TakeOver: Chicago, I’m going to assume she takes up that other spot, leaving us with our field of 8 to examine: